Zapper-fi/studio-docs/docs/tutorial/2-update-app-definition.md

 ![Create App Folder Structure](../../static/img/tutorial/create-app-folder-structure.png)

 The app definition file created in `src/apps/pickle/pickle.definition.ts` will be our starting point.
-Let's have a look!
+Let's have a look, and fill out some missing fields while we're there.

 ```ts
 import { Register } from "~app-toolkit/decorators";